galg-gh/url-shortener/README.md

 Deployments (helm/legacy-k8s) are declarative and supported by ArgoCD

+Using Terraform EKS deployment

 Goals:

-Using Terraform for AKS and EKS deployments
+Using Terraform for AKS deployment